-4 EXPERIMENTAL RESULTS
+6 EXPERIMENTAL RESULTS

-We report synthesis results for a few standard benchmark circuits [9].
+We report synthesis results for a few standard benchmark circuits [16].
 We treat each output of a benchmark circuit as a target function.
-Table 2 lists values for nand m, the number of products for each target function f_T and its dual f_T^D , respectively.
-These were obtained through sum-of-products minimization using the program Espresso [10].
-(The runtimes are simply those for SOP minimization.)
+Table 2 lists values for nand m, the number of products for each target function $f_T$ and its dual $f_T^D$ , respectively.
+These were obtained through sum-of-products minimization using the program Espresso [17].

-For the lower bound calculation, we obtained values of v and y, the minimum weights of f_T and f_T^D , as follows: first we generated prime implicant tables for the target functions and their duals using Espresso with the "-Dprimes" option; then we deleted prime implicants one by one, beginning with those that had the most literals, until we obtained an expression of minimum weight.
-(Again, the runtimes in the table are simply those for SOP minimization.)
+For the lower bound calculation, we obtained values of v and y, the minimum degrees of $f_T$ and $f_T^D$ , as follows: first we generated prime implicant tables for the target functions and their duals using Espresso with the "-Dprimes" option; then we deleted prime implicants one by one, beginning with those that had the most literals, until we obtained an expression of minimum degree.
 Given values of v and y, the lower bound is computed from the inequalities in Theorem 4.